Pirates vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ketel Marte and the Arizona Diamondbacks will hit the field at Chase Field against the Pittsburgh Pirates and Bryan Reynolds on Saturday.
+Corbin Carroll and the Arizona Diamondbacks will attempt to take down Nick Gonzales and the Pittsburgh Pirates when the teams meet on Sunday at 4:10 PM ET.

-Bookmakers list the Diamondbacks as -225 moneyline favorites, while giving the underdog Pirates +175 moneyline odds.
-The total is 8.5 runs for this contest (with -110 odds to hit the over and -110 odds on the under).
+Bookmakers list the Diamondbacks as -160 moneyline favorites, while giving the underdog Pirates +135 moneyline odds to win.
+The over/under is 9.5 runs for this contest.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.